Are you affected by the fire? Please share your images and footage if you can do so safely.

 Still, there’s little indication so far it’s keeping many people away.

-Ranger programs went on as normal Saturday and campgrounds were full.
+Ranger programs went on as normal over the weekend and campgrounds were full.

-“If somebody cancels, there are 10 people that will take their spot,” said Gediman.
+“If somebody cancels, there are 10 people that will take their spot,” said Yosemite spokesman Scott Gediman.

 Yosemite, with hundreds of campground sites and lodging units, had nearly 4 million visitors last year, according to the National Park Service.